This post may contain affiliate links which means we make a commission at no extra cost to you

 If you can only stop in one place along the Wild Atlantic Way Cork, let it be Mizen Head.

 This is one of the most iconic places in West Cork and all for a good reason.
-Mizen Head is known for its dramatic cliffside scenery, iconic bridge and crashing waves beneath.
+Mizen Head is known for being one of the most dramatic cliffs in Ireland, with its iconic bridge and crashing waves beneath.
 The head is connected to the mainland by a giant cliff chasm meaning a bridge is needed to access the main area.

 The walk is home to many wonderful viewpoints, and people typically spend 1 to 2 hours exploring.
 It costs €7.50 to enter and in my opinion, it is worth every penny.